azeveco/azeveco/README.md

 I'm a **back-end software engineer** in love with **Ruby On Rails**, which is my main framework.

-I was also a Tech Lead in the past and it was thanks to this job that I realized that software development is much more than code: **it's all about people**.

 ---

 <img align="right" alt="Coding guy" src="./dev.jpg" width="250" height="250" />